HomeSafety News AngelSense—A Wearable GPS and Voice Monitoring Device for Kids

 Unlike some wearables with fairly small, watch-sized batteries, AngelSense is more like a cellphone, and you’ll want to plug it in nightly to recharge for a full day of use.

-To be fair, I never had an issue with the AngelSense device holding a charge, but I did notice that predictably, the battery went down faster as I used some of the more advanced functions.
+Our Experience To be fair, I never had an issue with the AngelSense device holding a charge, but I did notice that predictably, the battery went down faster as I used some of the more advanced functions.
 Plugging it in every night definitely gave me the reassurance that we’d be good to go in the morning, and I LOVED the email and text reminders letting me know it needed to charge so I didn’t have to mentally manage it.
 Learn more about AngelSense’s battery life here.

 The GPS tracking and geofencing capabilities of AngelSense make it a precise and detailed way to monitor your child’s day from location to location.
 And if you’ve ever got a lost little one, you’ll really feel like AngelSense is your guardian angel.